-Mindful living is often associated with “less”.
+Mindful living is often associated with “less.”
 Less stuff, less burden, and less consumption.
 Get rid of your things, buy less – and your life will be fulfilled.
-This is a misinterpretation.
+That’s a misinterpretation.
 A simple decline in consumption – without the proper attitude – will not improve your life in the long run.
 The nuance lies in intentional consumption.

 Intentionality focuses on the reasons behind a certain consumer decision.
 When talking about mindful living, many people highlight the sustainability argument – live mindfully to reduce your ecological footprint.
 All well and good, but this is not my point.

 You might see minimalism as a way to save the polar bear, to improve your finances, or to resist trends.
-At the end of the day, reasons can be manifold.
-The main goal is to cultivate minimalist values and to align them with your personal consumption habits.
+Reasons vary.

 8 minimalist consumer habits to live mindfully

-On this basis, here are 8 minimalist consumer habits to help you develop a personal set of values.
+On this basis, here are eight minimalist consumer habits to help you develop a personal set of values.

 Make lists for different categories of goods

 Nutrition experts often underline the negative effects of an empty stomach inside a supermarket.
 In this vein, hungry people tend to buy a lot of excess food.
-Their purchases are driven by emotions – in essence: food cravings – not reason.
+Emotions — in essence: food cravings, not reason — drive their purchases.

 The same applies to other areas.
-If you wander into a tech store dreaming about the new iPhone XYZ, you’ll be inclined to purchase the item without thinking straight.
-This is where shopping lists come to fruition.
+If you wander into a tech store dreaming about the new iPhone XYZ, you’ll be more likely to purchase the item without thinking straight.
+That’s where shopping lists come to fruition.

 Delay every major purchase

 The delay argument refers to more expensive, non-everyday purchases.
 For instance, if you think about buying a new television today, you might change your mind tomorrow – for better or worse.
-Whilst it’s true that spontaneous deals can be great investments, the majority aren’t.
+Spontaneous deals can indeed be great investments, but the majority aren’t.

 What does that mean in concrete terms?
-As a rule of thumbs, always delaying 100$+ purchases for at least one week is a good benchmark.
+As a rule of thumb, always delaying 100$+ purchases for at least one week is a good benchmark.